clemsonciti/workshop-R/_episodes/04-Matrix.md

 ## Reading and Writing Tables

 **Reading Table**
-Most popular syntax for reading table in R
+Most popular syntax for reading table in R. Data can be read online by providing the link or read offline from the working directory

 - `read.table`: read table in text format
 - `read.csv`: read table in csv format